-US to ignore EU appeals on Jerusalem
+Trump to ignore EU appeals on Jerusalem

 US officials told press in an off-the-record briefing in Washington on Tuesday (5 December) that president Donald Trump would announce his decision in a White House briefing room at 7PM Brussels time on Wednesday.

-He aims to say the US recognises Jerusalem as Israel's capital due to ancient history and current facts on the ground.
+He aims to say he US recognises Jerusalem as Israel's capital due to ancient history and current facts on the ground.

 He is to add that the US will move its embassy there from Tel Aviv in about six months.